WalidHB/API-Exercise/README.md

 ## Project Overview

-The purpose of this project is to interact with the Deck of Cards API to perform common card-related actions.
+This project aims to interact with the Deck of Cards API to perform common card-related actions.
 The implemented functionalities allow you to start a new deck, shuffle it, and draw cards from it.